quasarframework/quasar-framework.org/README.md

 ## Contributing

-I'm excited if you want to contribute to Quasar under any form (report bugs, write a plugin, fix an issue, write a new feature).
+We're excited if you want to contribute to Quasar under any form (report bugs, write a plugin, fix an issue, write a new feature).

-I'm only asking that you [read this](http://quasar-framework.org/guide/contributing.html) first.
+We only ask that you [read this](http://quasar-framework.org/guide/contributing.html) first.

 ## Run locally